gdsbook/book/notebooks/05_choropleth.md

 mx['HANSON98'].head()
 ```

-This regionalization scheme partions Mexico into 5 regions.
+This regionalization scheme partitions Mexico into 5 regions.
 A naive (and
 incorrect) way to display this would be to treat the region variable as
 sequential and use a `UserDefined` classifier to display the regions: